EliAndrewC/l7r/setting/l7r.md

 With the above in mind, here are the populations of different castes and categories in the different places within a domain.
 "The median domain" remains the baseline throughout.

-The aggregate empire-wide breakdown by caste, derived from the per-tier composition detailed below, is approximately:
+The aggregate empire-wide breakdown by caste, derived from the per-tier composition (tabulated per settlement type in [`budgets.md`](budgets.md#capital-city)), is approximately:

 | Caste | % of population | People per median domain |
 | --- | --- | --- |